SemiSim/SemiSim/README.md

 A protoype AI Monte-Carlo sim block used to predict LLPS interactions intented for CHEM-4640/5640 course at The University of Colorado Denver

+## Main Files Folder (Main Content)
+Includes relevant files for the presentation of the model (prototype v0.1), which include the final code and examples of the results it outputs

 ## Data Folder
 This folder provides the different pages which describe how/why data was taken to use as training data.
 A v4 data parser is included in this folder for the various data collected